Skip to content

 Example Planning Scenario

-A couple in their late 50s selects a joint, comprehensive LTC policy with 3% compound inflation and the Shared Benefit Amount.
-They add the benefit-period extension to reach Lifetime coverage and choose 10-Pay to finish premiums before retirement.
-Years later, one spouse requires extended cognitive-care support; benefits flow without liquidating investments, while the shared pool preserves protection for the healthy spouse.
+A couple in their late 50s wants a plan that protects the surviving spouse if one person experiences a long cognitive claim.
+They design joint comprehensive coverage with compound inflation and add a shared-benefit structure to create extra household protection.
+Because they want premium certainty, they choose a 10-Pay structure so premiums end before retirement.
+Years later, one spouse needs extended cognitive-care support; benefits help pay for care without liquidating investments during a volatile market period, and the shared pool helps preserve protection for the healthy spouse.

 Want personalized options?
-We’ll compare Lifetime vs. 6-year benefits, Single-Pay vs. 10-Pay, and inflation choices.
+We’ll compare longer-duration benefits, Single-Pay vs. 10-Pay, shared-benefit structures, and inflation choices.

 Request an LTC Quote